8qfx1ai5/keep-distance-app/README.md

 All milestones are set to this main goal.

 1. Get an running Android-APP deployed to a mobile device
-2. Get access to the BlueTooth functionality and a list of surrounding devices
+2. Get access to the Bluetooth functionality and a list of surrounding devices
 3. Get detailed information about the devices over RSSI displayed
 4. Make Tests with a mobile device for multiple ranges and ensure the correlation
 5. Optimize the usability